 The proposal is consistent with this policy.
-The streetscape and parking plan associated with this rezoning establishes standards for wide sidewalks and the installation of street trees and other pedestrian amenities that enhance pedestrian circulation.
+The Streetscape and Parking Plan associated with this rezoning sets standards for sidewalks than are wider than currently exist and the installation of street trees and other pedestrian amenities that enhance pedestrian circulation.